Yashaswini892/todo_djangoo/README.md

-Clone this github and install django in visual code studio and run python manage.py runserver which leads you to the localhpst of the todo app
+Clone this github
+install django in visual code studio by running command "python -m pip install Django" Run "python manage.py runserver" which leads you to the localhost of the todo app.
+You can make CRUD operations and edit the elements you entered.